 - Uses simple ingredients that you likely already have at home

-- You can make one large pie or 4 individual turkey pot pies
+- You can make one large pie or 4 mini turkey pot pies

 - Warm and hearty – perfect for fall and winter dinners